M4TThys123/SPRINT-12-Proof-of-Concept/README.md

 # 🚧 FDND GitHub Concept

+🚦 First Concept of the data-driven GitHub issue extention/component on the FDND Website.
 <!-- Geef je project een titel en schrijf in één zin wat het is -->
 <!--
 ## Inhoudsopgave